MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

   - *Automatic sign in only in Intranet zone* - Use this option to query users for user IDs and passwords in other zones.
 After a user is queried, these values can be used silently for the rest of the session.

   - *Automatic sign in with current user name and password*- Use this option to attempt sign in using Windows NT Challenge Response (also known as NTLM authentication).
-If the server supports Windows NT Challenge Response, the sign in uses the user's network user name and password for sign in.
+If the server supports Windows NT Challenge Response, the user's network user name and password are used for sign-in.
 If the server doesn't support Windows NT Challenge Response, the user is queried to provide the user name and password.

   If you disable this policy setting, sign-in is set to *Automatic sign in only in Intranet zone*.
 If you don't configure this policy setting, sign-in is set to *Prompt* for username and password.
   [Learn more](/windows/client-management/mdm/policy-csp-internetexplorer#internetexplorer-restrictedsiteszonelogonoptions)